 How much can I transfer? $100,000 per year.
 The provision no longer has an expiration date.

 From what accounts can I make transfers?
-Transfers must come from your IRAs directly to Children's Hospital Foundation.
-If you have retirement assets in a 401k, 403b etc., you must first roll those funds into an IRA, and then you can direct the IRA administrator to transfer the funds from the IRA directly to Children's Hospital Foundation.
+Transfers must come from your IRAs directly to Children's National Hospital Foundation.
+If you have retirement assets in a 401k, 403b etc., you must first roll those funds into an IRA, and then you can direct the IRA administrator to transfer the funds from the IRA directly to Children's National Hospital Foundation.

 To what charities can I make gifts?
-Tax exempt organizations that are classified as 501(c) (3) charities, including Children's Hospital Foundation, to which deductible contributions can be made.
+Tax exempt organizations that are classified as 501(c) (3) charities, including Children's National Hospital Foundation, to which deductible contributions can be made.

 Can I use the IRA Charitable Rollover to fund life-income gifts (charitable gift annuities, charitable remainder trusts, or pooled income funds), donor advised funds or supporting organizations?
 No, these are not eligible.

-How will Children's Hospital Foundation count the gift?
+How will Children's National Hospital Foundation count the gift?
 We will give you full credit for the entire gift amount.

 What are the tax implications to me?

-- Federal — You do not recognize the transfer to Children's Hospital Foundation as income, provided it goes directly from the IRA administrator to us; therefore, you are not entitled to an income tax charitable deduction for your gift.
+- Federal — You do not recognize the transfer to Children's National Hospital Foundation as income, provided it goes directly from the IRA administrator to us; therefore, you are not entitled to an income tax charitable deduction for your gift.